-Purchasing a freehold property gives the buyer sole ownership of both the building and the often-expansive grounds it stands on.
+Purchasing a freehold property gives the buyer sole ownership of both the building and the land it stands on.

-This means the owners of freehold homes may make any alterations they wish to the property – as long as they adhere to planning regulations or, if required, obtain Listing Building Consent.
+Owners of freehold homes can make any alterations they wish to the property – as long as they adhere to planning regulations or, if required, obtain Listing Building Consent.

 Although leaseholders own the property’s internal space, fittings, floor and walls, they do not own the land the flat sits on or the fabric of the building, including the roof and external walls.

-3 things to consider when buying a leasehold properties
+What to consider when buying a leasehold property

-With leasehold property such a common form of tenure, there is no reason to be put off a purchase.
-But there are three important things to bear in mind:
+Leasehold properties are a common form of ownership, so there is no need to be put off a purchase.
+However, there are some things you should bear in mind.

 Lease length can vary dramatically, so this is the first question you should ask about the property before deciding it’s the one for you.

-Ownership of a leasehold home will revert back to the freeholder once the lease runs out.
-Anyone buying a flat with a lease of less than 80 years remaining may also find it harder to obtain a mortgage.
-Even if you are a cash buyer you may find it difficult to sell the property on, should you wish to.
+Ownership of a leasehold home will revert to the freeholder once the lease runs out.
+Leases with 80 years or fewer are considered short.
+Anyone buying a flat with a short lease will find it harder to obtain a mortgage.
+If you are a cash buyer, you may find it challenging to sell the property on, should you wish to.

 If you’ve set your heart on a flat with a short lease, you shouldn’t write it off entirely.
-Under the 1993 Leasehold Reform, Housing & Urban Development Act, flat owners are entitled to a 90-year extension to their lease at a fair market price, as long as they have owned the property for at least two years.
+New government reforms announced in January 2021 make it cheaper and more accessible for leaseholders to extend their lease.
 You can also make it a condition of sale that the vendors begin this process for you to inherit.

-To cover the costs of maintaining the fabric of the building and the shared areas of the development, the landlord or managing agent will impose a service charge.
+To cover the costs of maintaining the building’s structure and the shared areas of the development, the landlord or managing agent will impose a service charge.